EOSIO/eos/TUTORIAL.md

 }
 ```

 ## Create Token Contract

-At this stage the blockchain doesn't do much, so lets deploy the `eosio.token` contract.
+At this stage the blockchain doesn't do much, so let's deploy the `eosio.token` contract.
 This contract enables the creation of many different tokens all running on the same contract but potentially managed by different users.

 Before we can deploy the token contract we must create an account to deploy it to.